-- Prior to the issuance of a building permit for the construction of the affordable housing building on Lot 1 of the Roseland Village Subdivision, the Applicant shall enter into an affordability agreement with the Santa Rosa Housing Authority to provide fourteen (14) very-low and fourteen (14) low income occupants, for a period of 55-years, with, at a minimum, the provisions set forth in Zoning Code Section 20-31.100(B). - 3.
-Prior to the certificate of occupancy for the affordable housing building on Lot 1 of the Roseland Village Subdivision, the Applicant shall provide evidence the 47 affordable housing units not subject to the affordability agreement with the Santa Rosa Housing Authority are subject to an affordability agreement with Sonoma County.
+- 2. Prior to the issuance of a building permit for the construction of the affordable housing building on Lot 1 of the Roseland Village Subdivisioner the recordation of the final map, the Applicant shall enter into an affordability agreement with the Santa Rosa Housing Authority to provide fourteen (14) very-low and fourteen (14) low income occupants, for a period of 55-years, with, at a minimum, the provisions set forth in Zoning Code Section 20-31.100(B). - 3.
+Prior to the certificate of occupancy for the affordable housing building on Lot 1 of the Roseland Village Subdivision Prior to the issuance of a building permit or the recordation of the final map, the Applicant shall provide evidence the 67 47 affordable housing units not subject to the affordability agreement with the Santa Rosa Housing Authority are subject to an affordability agreement

-- 4. Compliance with City Graffiti Abatement Program Standards for Graffiti Removal (City Code 10-17.080). - 5.
+- with the Sonoma County Community Development Commission consistent with Housing Authority affordability agreement Sonoma County. - 4.
+Compliance with City Graffiti Abatement Program Standards for Graffiti Removal (City Code 10-17.080). - 5.
 That the developer shall enter into an agreement with the City which provides that the developer, his heirs, successors, and assigns shall defend, indemnify, and hold the City, its officers, employees, and agents harmless from any and all claims, suits, and actions brought by any person and arising from, or in connection with, the design, layout, or construction of any portion of this subdivision, or any grading done, or any public or private improvements constructed within, or under, or in connection with this subdivision, whether on-site or off-site. - 6.
 The approval of this project shall be subject to the latest adopted ordinances, resolutions, policies and fees adopted by the City Council at the time of the building permit review and approval. - 7.
-The developer shall be in compliance with the Housing Allocation Plan (City Code Chapter 21-02) at the time of building permit issuance. - 8.
-If applicable, the developer shall comply with the City Public Art Ordinance (City Code Chapter 21-08) as applied to the non-residential portions of the project. - 9.
+The developer shall pay park fees in effect at the time the building permit is issued. - 8.7.
+The developer shall be in compliance with the Housing Allocation Plan (City Code Chapter 21-02) at the time of building permit issuance. - 9.8.
+If applicable, the developer shall comply with the City Public Art Ordinance (City Code Chapter 21-08) as applied to the non-residential portions of the project. - 40.9.
 Sewer connections for this development, or any part thereof, will be allowed only in accordance with the requirements of the California Regional Water Quality Control Board, North Coast Region, in effect at the time, or thereafter, that the building permit(s) for this development, or any part thereof, are issued.